-Changes to the Board of Directors 2007
+Changes to the Board of Directors 2008

-Alain Caparros was elected as new member of the Board of Directors at the Shareholders' Meeting of April 4, 2007.
-Alfred Niederer decided not to candidate for re-election to the Board of Directors.
+Jan C. Berger and Hans Ziegler were elected as new members of the Board of Directors at the Shareholders' Meeting of April 16, 2008.

 3.2 Other activities and interests

 Under the Corporate Governance Directive, the other activities and interests of the members of the Board of Directors only have to be listed if they are significant or substantial.
 The company believes that the activities of the present members of the Board of Directors are basically only significant if they relate to their work on management or supervisory bodies of listed Swiss or foreign companies, or unlisted and important Swiss or foreign companies in the garment trading business or other industries.
 The members of the Board of Directors are not involved in any other substantial activities or interests.